A7m3dSabry/A7m3dSabry/README.md

 ## 📫 How to reach me
-Feel free to connect with me on [LinkedIn](your-linkedin-profile-url) or check out my projects below!
+Feel free to connect with me on [LinkedIn](www.linkedin.com/in/ahmed-sabry-sl).

----

-Looking forward to collaborating and learning together!